ramiel/router.js/README.md

 1. `href`, which is the url that matched
 2. `params`, all the params recognized in the url.
 We will talk about this in a while
 3. `query`, all the params passed as regular html query string
+4. `splats`, all matching groups if you used a regular expression as route description (will see after)
+5. `hasNext`, a boolean indicating that another route match the current url

 What if more than a route match your url?
-Well, the next parameter is a function you can call to execute the next route which match.
-Elsewhere next is still a function but you will see it in error handling
+You can call `next` to execute the next route.

 **Note**:
 ```